 Cameron is a Barbican Young Poet as well as a member of BAR.
 They are a Mancunian who has found themselves down south.
 As such, they long to feel the rain upon their face for 2/3rds of the year.
 Such positivity has found its way into their poetry, where they often address mental health, childhood and pop culture.
-They are currently working toward their first collection.

 In case it’s escaped your notice, they refer to themselves with gender-neutral pronouns.
 This is because Cameron identifies as non-binary/trans.
 They often address this in their work and are usually happy to talk about it.